internetdrew/resend-cse-home-challenge/README.md

 # Andrew Rowley's CSE Take Home Challenge (Tutorial)

-This tutorial demonstrates how to send transactional emails using Resend and React Email in Next.js.
+This tutorial demonstrates how to send emails using Resend and React Email in Next.js.
 You'll learn how to:

 1. Set up your project structure
 2. Create email templates